Introduction

 Related Posts

-A mystical soulbound token that represents an opinion to acknowledge the contributions and impact individuals make within a community, serving as a decentralized reputation system and promoting participation.
+A mystical soulbound token that represents an opinion to acknowledge the contributions and impact individuals make within a community, serving as a decentralized reputation system and promoting participation in fair, fast, and fun governance.

 An overview of apps that make it easy to play the Respect Game, facilitate coordination, and cooperate with fractal governance within communities and organizations.